top of page

 Introduction

-What is e-Withholding Tax in Thailand
+What is e-Withholding Tax in Thailand?

-Practical meaning for SMEs:
+Practical Meaning for SMEs

+Even if you use e-Withholding Tax, your legal obligations around withholding tax certificates remain crucial.
 Under the Thai Revenue Code, Section 50 Bis requires the withholding agent to issue a withholding tax certificate and sets timing rules depending on the income type.

-Key timing points from Section 50 Bis that foreign SMEs commonly miss:
+Key Timing Points from Section 50 Bis

-• For employment income under Section 50(1), the certificate must be issued by 15 February of the following year, or within one month from employment termination during the tax year.
+• For employment income under Section 50(1), the certificate must be issued by 15 February of the following year or within one month from employment termination during the tax year.

 • Employees often need the certificate for their personal income tax return process.